hucker/splint/README.md

 Splint transcends traditional code analysis, offering a solution for a wide range of tasks.
 Inspired by the effectiveness of `pylint` in identifying and resolving code issues, I envisioned a tool capable of extending this functionality across diverse workflows with minimal setup.
-Splint allows for effortless linting of any aspect of your project or system, providing easy access to test results for integration with Streamlit and FastAPI.
+Splint allows for easy `linting` of any aspect of a project or system, providing access to detailed test results for integration with JSON friendly tools like Streamlit and FastAPI.

 The intention is NOT to be a `linter` by parsing the syntax of a programming language, it is meant to be a `linter` in the sense that some system has a large set of rules that must be met for the system to be in a good state.
+The more rules the system adheres to the 'better' it is.

-After experimenting with various approaches, including scripting and configuration files, I found that a `pytest`-like framework could offer the flexibility and ease of use I sought.
+After experimenting with various approaches, including straight application scripting and the extensive configuration files, I found that a `pytest`-like framework could offer the flexibility and ease of use I sought.
 While `pytest` serves a different purpose, its declarative style for writing independent tests, managed by the framework, inspired the development of Splint.

-Splint facilitates running a set of rules against a system, delivering detailed results and a straightforward "score" for the run.
+Splint facilitates running a set of rules against a system, delivering detailed results and a "score" for the run.
 Achieving a 100% score indicates all tests passed, accompanied by a comprehensive list of pass/fail status.
 In case of failures, Splint provides detailed information about the issues encountered, along with a score less than 100%.